 This investigation set out to evaluate the audit functions of the EHR system installed at KAMC hospital in Riyadh, Saudi Arabia.
-The results of the evaluation showed that EHR system audit capabilities and functions, in general, well established and to some extent, system improvements in the overall audit functionalities process compared to previous studies [17], [18] and [19].
-The demonstrated categories of tested function or event/transaction were "event/transaction audit accessibility and display quality" achieved 100% compliance, "audit accuracy and comprehensiveness" achieved 80% compliance, "system function and audit accuracy comprehensiveness" achieved 50% compliance, and "observation, comparison of narrative and audit" achieved 65% compliance.
+The results of the evaluation showed that EHR system audit functionalities, in general, are well established and fulfill the basic demands of the audit functionality.
+Among the tested functionalities, "event/transaction audit accessibility and display quality" achieved 100% compliance, "audit accuracy and comprehensiveness" achieved 80% compliance, "system function and audit accuracy and comprehensiveness" achieved 50% compliance, and "observation, comparison of narrative and audit" achieved 65% compliance.
 The overall compliance level was 71% (12 out of 17 tested functions were compliant).
-The system's five non-complying items (function not in evidence or not user accessible) were found to be specific use requirements due to the delay in the implementation of phase II of the EHR system.
-Therefore, it is recommended that another evaluation study be repeated after the QCPR is fully implemented.
-In order, to assure that QCPR have full compliance capability, the suggested study should include audit, author, authentication, and timeliness; documentation principles; amendments; and documentation and coding, thus emphasize the organization's commitment to gap mitigation.
-In addition, given the general lack of information regarding EHR system audit capabilities in Saudi Arabian hospitals, similar evaluations to the one reported here should be made in other hospitals.
+The system's five noncomplying items (function not in evidence or not user accessible) were found to be specific use requirements due to the delay in the implementation of phase II of the EHR system.
+Therefore, it is recommended that another evaluation take place after the second phase of the project is implemented, which will indicate the extent of the organization's commitment to gap mitigation.
+Also, given the general lack of information regarding EHR system audit capabilities in Saudi Arabian hospitals, similar evaluations to the one reported here should be made in other hospitals.